Arc on ClickBench: Competing with the Time-Series Giants

 Something that gives us an advantage is the design decisions we made when we started building Arc, we didn't try to reinvent the wheel, we built on the shoulders of DuckDB, which we chose as our SQL engine.

 But also, we chose MessagePack, which offers incredible performance, and if we combine that with zero-copy passthrough with the columnar format of Parquet that are part of the core of Arc, it allows us to process 2.42M requests per second.
-It's kind of the same at the query level—we use Apache Arrow, again, in the same way, zero-copy in columnar format so you get your data blazing fast.

 In the middle, we implemented our own set of procedures to avoid locking the system and to do proper multi-threading in a bunch of processes, like compaction or WAL, to offer data durability with just a little bit of overhead.